spassvogel/gilles-game/docs/thoughts.md

 IMPLEMENTATION

-[ ] Scene controller can set 'combat = true' on scene.
+[x] Scene controller can set 'combat = true' on scene.
 Then all actions of scene actors cost AP.
 [ ] Player has button to forgeit turn.
 Clears all AP on all player scene actors.
 [ ] Make useCombat hook to abstract logic
+[ ]

 [ ] When player actors have no APs left aand there are *no* running secene actions
     the AI selects one of their actors to make a move on.
 AI has different behaviour types, 'berzeker', 'sniper', etc
+[ ] In combat, the adventurertabstrip is replaced by another component that shows *all* actors in the scene, their health and ap.
+    The adventurers are on the left, the monsters on the right.
+It also shows whose turn it is (those icons are larger) Clicking on the adventurers shows their details

 APs can be spent in any order.